-The Planning Committee is responsible for considering and making comments on applications received from Mendip District Council.
+The Planning Committee is a consultee, not a decision maker.
+We are responsible for considering and making comments on applications received from Mendip District Council (MDC).
+The Committee principally focuses on:

-Once a consultation has been received from MDC, we have 21 days to respond, in some cases where necessary we will ask for an extension to the 21 days.
+Once a consultation has been received from MDC, we have 21 days to respond, in some cases where necessary we will ask for an extension.
 To keep to the 21 day deadline, the Planning Committee meet every three weeks.
-View a list of forthcoming meetings.
-Five days in advance of the meeting you will also be able to see which applications are on the list for that meeting.
+Five days in advance of the meeting you will be able to see which applications are on the list for that meeting.

 What does the Planning Committee consider when looking at applications?